nextgenusfs/funannotate/docs/docker.rst

     RepBaseRepeatMaskerEdition-20170127.tar.gz
     signalp-4.1c.Linux.tar.Z

-Now you can Build the docker containiner, which will setup the remaining tools and then download and format funannotate databases.:
+Now you can Build the docker container, which will setup the remaining tools and then download and format funannotate databases.:

 .. code-block:: none